HMNZS Monowai (F59): Conversion to armed merchant cruiser

 Guns suitable for Monowai had been ordered and stored at the Devonport Naval Base in Auckland.
 Monowai was requisitioned by the Royal New Zealand Navy on 21 October 1939 and was prepared for mounting the guns.
 Then followed a period of indecision, and in February 1940 work on her was suspended for over four months.
 After construction was completed in August 1940, she was commissioned.

 The Japanese submarine I-20 conducted an unsuccessful attack on her on 16 January 1942.

 Monowai was the first of two ships with this name to serve in the Royal New Zealand Navy.
 She was named after the New Zealand glacial lake Monowai.
 Monowai is a Māori word meaning "channel full of water".

 Conversion to LSI

-As surplus, in 1943 she was transferred to Liverpool in the United Kingdom and handed over to the British Ministry of War Transport.
+As surplus, in 1943 she was transferred to Liverpool in England and handed over to the British Ministry of War Transport.
 Monowai went to Glasgow for conversion to an "Landing Ship, Infantry (Large)" or LSI(L).
 From June 1943 to February 1944 she was refitted with completely different armament, capacity for up to 1,800 fully equipped troops, and 20 Assault Landing Craft.
 She was used during the Normandy landings.

 In the later period of the war she was used as a troopship transporting soldiers and after the end of the war in repatriation.